M-D-Q/hugo_psycho_website/content/fr/articles/2024-04-06-the-eugenic-effect-of-religiousness-confirmed.md

 ---
-title: The eugenic effect of religiousness confirmed
+title: The effect of religiousness confirmed
 date: 2024-04-06
 description: "Let's test all these features shall we ? "
 categories: ["Articles"]